missystar/Went/Technical-Overview.md

-This documentation is especially for developers who want to join our project and for everybody else who would like to know how AIMSICD detects IMSI-Catchers, silent SMS and other threats.
-Important Note: Due to its complexity, this is a work in progress.
+This documentation is especially meant for developers who want to join our project and for everybody else who would like to know more about the inner workings of `AIMSICD`.
+Due to its complexity, this is a work in progress.

 # Index